NebulaTris/oss101/README.md

 Remember, open source is about collaboration and learning from each other.
 Happy contributing! 🎉

 **Note:** This guide is a living document, and we encourage contributions.
 If you have insights, tips, or resources to share, please submit a pull request!

----

-Feel free to modify and adapt this template based on your specific content and structure preferences.